ThePenguin14/Paintr/README.md

 - WinForms (& System.Drawing.Common)
 - NLua

-This is a bit of an old project and some things that may not work:
+This is a bit of an old project and some things that may not work/weren't finished:
 - XML-Defined brushes
 - Multi-region selection
+- Text
+- Flood Select/Fill